PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/CAMLQueryForListView.md

 You can set the view to be private so that your users do not see this temporary view.

 <h2>Step 2: Extract the CamlQuery</h2>
-Now that the view is created and you see in the list that only items fulfilling your criteria are displayed, proceed to extract the ViewXML.
+Now that the view is created and you verified you see only the selected items, proceed to extract the ViewXML.

 <h3>Using REST Endpoint</h3>
 Find list and view's GUID.
 Open the created list view in edit mode and copy the url: